 Slapped Cheek Disease (parvovirus B19) can occasionally affect an unborn child.
 If exposed early in pregnancy (before 20 weeks), inform whoever is giving antenatal care as this must be investigated promptly.

-This advice also applies to pregnant students.
+This advice also applies to pregnant pupils.

-In school we follow the guidelines set by the Health Protection Agency, regarding the recommended period of time that pupils should be absent from school.
+In school we follow the guidelines set by the UK Health Security Agency, regarding the recommended period of time that pupils should be absent from school.